ebingrav/avwiki/Category:Paladins.md

-At level 35, Paladins can report to [Aleryia](Aleryia "wikilink"), the elven smith (also in the Hall of Paladins), to obtain their [paladin greatsword](Paladin_Weapon "wikilink").
+At level 35, Paladins can report to [Aleryia](Aleryia "wikilink"), the elven smith (also in the Hall of Paladins), to obtain their [paladin greatsword](Paladin_Weapon.md "wikilink").
 At this level, they can add the enhancements Attack (+2/+2) or Defence (-20AC) to their weapon.
 A new weapon, to replace their current weapon, can be crafted, with different enhancements, at any time.

 ### Worshipping